matcha-ai/matcha/docs/gotchas.md

 as private class members.

 The following following functional API code **is incorrect**.
-A new `nn::Fc` layers will be instantiated in every forward propagation:
+New `nn::Fc` layers will be instantiated in every forward propagation:

 ```cpp
 Net net = (fn) [](tensor x) {